svinkapeppa/vk_hack_2018/README.md

 * `name` - name of the pet
 * `type` - one of the pet types (see [constants](app/map/constants.py) for better understanding)
 * `photo` - photo of the pet (see [this](app/utils/fields.py) for better understanding)
+* `age` - age of the pet
+* `info` - any additional information, that can be useful

-API provides one wat of communicating:
+API provides two ways of communicating:
-1. `/api/map/map/` accepts `GET` requests and designed to list and retrieves `PetPoint` objects;
+1. `/api/pets/pets/` accepts `GET` requests and designed to list and retrieves `PetPoint` objects;
 in order to retrieve some particular object specify its `{{id}}`;
 also it is possible to filter results by `type`
+2. `/api/pets/similar/` displays form, which gets picture and give back vector of cosine distances to pictures, stored in the database

+#### FakePet

+`FakePet` contains following field:
+* `photo` - photo of the pet (see [this](app/utils/fields.py) for better understanding)

+This model is used to store pictures of pets uploaded by users.

 ### Users